ryanrudolfoba/Thinkpad-X220-Guide/README.md

-# Thinkpad X220 Guide
+# Thinkpad X220 / T420s Guide
 Work in Progress - This is to document the steps I did to rebuild my old Thinkpad X220 from 2011 and make it usable in 2023!

+Initially this is for the Thinkpad X220, but after using it for several days the biggest drawback for me is the 1366x768 TN screen.
+I decided to remove the components and transplant it to my T420s instead.

 # Why?!?
 I don't have a good reason except that I like the 7row keyboard, Thinklight, it is compact and it still works good in 2023!!!

-## Hardware Configuration
+## Hardware Configuration / Hardware Mods
-CPU - Intel 2.6GHz Core i5 2540M\
+CPU - Intel 3.2GHz Core i5 2520M\
+Display - 1080p IPS panel using LVDS to eDP converter\
-RAM - 2x8GB SODIMM DDR3\
+RAM - 16GB SODIMM DDR3 RAM\
 Main Storage - 2TB SATA SSD\
-Secondary Storage - 256GB mSATA SSD (awaiting parts)\
+Secondary Storage - 256GB mSATA SSD via cdrom caddy\
-WIFI - Alfa AWPCIE 1900 RTL8814au\
+WIFI1 - Alfa AWPCIE 1900 RTL8814au\
+WIFI2 - Intel Centrino Advanced-N 6205\
-Bluetooth - TPLINK Bluetooth 5.0 USB dongle via
+Bluetooth - none

 ## OS Installation